Skip to main content

 Autumn is a time of frenzy and excitement—between everyday work and the going-back-to-school vibe, your home will see a lot of action.
 As the seasons change, it’s nice to take some time to get things in order before the coming months when you’re likely to spend more time indoors.

-House cleaning is sometimes easier said than done.
+Keeping things clean around your home is sometimes easier said than done.
 There’s a lot to keep track of—but knowing how often to clean certain hotspots in your home will help you stay on top of things.
-Here are some house cleaning tips so you can stay on schedule and keep your home as fresh as the autumn air.
+Here are some tips on when to clean various household items so you can stay on schedule and keep your home as fresh as the autumn air.

 Kitchen Duty